Diffuse Scattering on Graphs: Introduction

 Discrete analogs of PDEs on graphs are not limited to Poisson-type problems and are used extensively in lattice dynamics where we consider the graph analog of the Helmholtz equation \cite{martin, PhysRevLatt}, which arises when considering the Fourier transform of the wave equation.
 In lattice theory, one problem of particular importance is to examine the propagation of phonons through a crystal in order to determine the size and location of imperfections \cite{martin, PhysRevLatt}.

-In this paper we consider the problem of diffuse scattering on graphs.
+In this paper we consider a graph analog of a different PDE, which we call the problem of diffuse scattering on graphs, though the equation also arises in the study of discrete Schr\"{o}dinger operators \cite{disc_op} .
+A key component of our analysis will be constructing methods for obtaining the appropriate Green's functions for the problems we wish to consider.
+The idea of discrete Green's functions has, implicitly or explicitly, a long history arising in many important problems and fields such as the study of inverses of tri-diagonal matrices \cite{gantmach}, potential theory \cite{beurl,deny,duffin}, the study of Schr\"{o}dinger operators on graphs \cite{part_dat,eig_path,disc_op,polyom,pert,cartier,soardi,inf_yamasaki}, and the graph-theoretic analog of Poisson's equation \cite{discgreen,inf_kayano, inf_urak2,inf_urak1}.
+Additionally, Green's function methods have yielded interesting results in many areas including the properties of random walks \cite{discgreen, span_tree}, chip-firing games \cite{RB_Ellis_Thesis}, analysis of online communities \cite{blog}, machine learning algorithms \cite{com_tim,mach_lrn} and load balancing in networks \cite{Chau_Load_Balance}.

 As in the analogous continuous problem, we are particularly interested in systems with nearly uniform absorption.
 By this we mean that the variations in the absorption are small relative to the mean and are typically limited to a small subset of vertices.
 By defining and applying a discrete version of the Born series we obtain, under suitable conditions, a series solution to the forward problem for a heterogeneous medium, given in terms of the Green's function for the diffusion equation on the same graph but with uniform absorption, called the {\it background Green's function}.
-We then provide necessary conditions on the inhomogeneities for the series solution to converge to the correct solution and provide estimates for the rate of convergence.
+We then provide sufficient conditions on the inhomogeneities for the series solution to converge to the correct solution and provide estimates for the rate of convergence.

 Although there are many similarities between the equations considered here and those previously mentioned, changing the underlying differential operator gives rise to significant differences in the qualitative behaviour of the solutions.
 In Section \ref{sec_prelim} we illustrate these differences through various examples and connect the results with their continuous counterparts when such analogues exist.
 We also consider the important special case of graphs with boundaries, since in applications measurements are carried out on the boundary.
 In cataloguing the possible boundary conditions, we discuss the well-known Dirichlet and Neumann boundary conditions before formulating a graph equivalent of Robin boundary conditions, similar to those considered in \cite{journ_func}.
 The introduction of the added parameter representing the mixture of Dirichlet and Neumann boundary conditions will be useful in subsequent work when we consider the inverse problem.